jofng/Agba.ai/README.md

 - Cache infrastructure with Redis cluster and Sentinel
 - Security foundation with TLS, OAuth2, and API key management
 - Network security policies with zero-trust architecture
+- API Gateway service with authentication, rate limiting, and monitoring

 ### Next Steps 🔄
-- Core services development (API Gateway, Configuration, Monitoring)
+- Configuration service for dynamic agent and system settings
+- Monitoring service with metrics aggregation and alerting
-- Service integration and testing
+- Service integration testing and validation
-- Telephony infrastructure preparation

 ## 🏗️ Architecture